hmahdiany/ansible/prometheus/README.md

 # Install Prometheus, Alertmanager and Grafana
 This ansible project is used to install a monitoring platform based on Prometheus, Alertmanager and Grafana in a single Debian server.
-There are three main roles in 'playbook.yaml': `prometheus`, `alertmanager` and `grafana` which each of them install one module.
+There are four main roles in 'playbook.yaml': `firewall`, `prometheus`, `alertmanager` and `grafana` which each of them install one module.

 ## Requirements
 Install Ansible on your local machine and make sure you have root access on remote machines.